 What we call the “local pack” is the box at the top of the page showing the local search results.
 It’s a map and a list of the top three results as chosen by Google.

-As we’re currently conducting our search from a Farnborough IP address the results are for two law firms in Fleet and a solicitors in Farnborough.
+As we’re currently conducting our search from a Farnborough IP address the local results are for two law firms in Fleet and a solicitors in Farnborough.

-Then if you look below the local pack you’ll see the traditional organic results, the hallowed “top ten”.
+Then if you look below the local pack you’ll see the traditional organic results, the hallowed “top ten” organic listings.

 Look carefully at both sets of results and pay attention, we may be asking questions…

 When we looked at this listing there was a result at the very top that was above the local SEO result and above the organic SEO listing…

 This is the paid search result, the Pay Per Click result, the PPC ad.
-This firm are still in Hampshire but they are 15 miles away down the M3 from where we’re conducting our search.
+This firm is still in Hampshire but they are 15 miles away down the M3 from where we’re conducting our search.
 They’re not in the local pack and they’re not in the organic listing.
 So they’ve leapfrogged their competitors by paying for a position and will pay for the click too.

 That’s how paid search works.
 Try the same when you search for Solicitors in Woking.

 We got a similar result when we narrowed the search to just our own town.
 We got all the ultra-local law firms with nearby addresses but an out-of-town business had bid to get the coveted number one slot.
-Or “position zero” is another way of thinking about it (Above the number 1 organic spot)
+Or “position zero” is another way of thinking about it (Above the number one organic spot).

 The Nuances of Investing in Paid Search

 If you’re new to PPC then you’ll need to know this:

-The Google Ads interface is a lot slicker than it used to be but it can still be quite daunting.
-Don’t allow yourself to be too overwhelmed by the dashboard and just focus on at least setting up one campaign to start with.
+The Google Ads interface is a lot slicker than it used to be, but it can still be quite daunting.
+Don’t allow yourself to be too overwhelmed by the dashboard, just focus on at least setting up one campaign to start with.